-Stanford NER (also known as CRFClassifier) is a Java implementation of a Named Entity Recognizer.
+Stanford NER is a Java implementation of a Named Entity Recognizer.
 Named Entity Recognition (NER) labels sequences of words in a text which are the names of things, such as person and company names, or gene and protein names.
-It comes with well-engineered feature extractors for Named Entity Recognition.
-(CRF models were pioneered by Lafferty, McCallum, and Pereira (2001); see Sutton and McCallum (2006) for a better introduction.)
-Included with the download are good 3 class (PERSON, ORGANIZATION, LOCATION) named entity recognizers for English (in versions with and without additional distributional similarity features) and another pair of models trained on the CoNLL 2003 English training data.
+It comes with well-engineered feature extractors for Named Entity Recognition, and many options for defining feature extractors.
+Included with the download are good named entity recognizers for English, particularly for the 3 classes (PERSON, ORGANIZATION, LOCATION), and we also make available on this page various other models for different languages and circumstances, including models trained on just the CoNLL 2003 English training data.

-The CRF code is by Jenny Finkel.
+The original CRF code is by Jenny Finkel.
 The feature extractors are by Dan Klein, Christopher Manning, and Jenny Finkel.
 Much of the documentation and usability is due to Anna Rafferty.
-The CRF sequence models provided here do not precisely correspond to any published paper, but the correct paper to cite for the software is:
+More recent code development has been done by various Stanford NLP Group members.

 Jenny Rose Finkel, Trond Grenager, and Christopher Manning.
 2005.
 Incorporating Non-local Information into Information Extraction Systems by Gibbs Sampling.
 Proceedings of the 43nd Annual Meeting of the Association for Computational Linguistics (ACL 2005), pp. 363-370.

 The software provided here is similar to the baseline local+Viterbi

 model in that paper, but adds new

 Distributional similarity features improve performance but the models

 The big models were trained on a mixture of CoNLL, MUC-6, MUC-7

 and ACE named entity corpora, and as a result the models are fairly robust